-Goal: A community free from HIV/AIDS and TB transmission and with all infected clients accessing treatment programs in a safe, confidential and friendly environment.
+Our goal is a community free from HIV/AIDS and TB transmission and with all infected clients accessing treatment programs in a safe, confidential and friendly environment.

-The department conducts regular drama shows, dialogue meetings with different stakeholders and radio talk shows to improve awareness and demand for the services we offer.
+We conduct regular drama shows, dialogue meetings with different stakeholders and radio talk shows to improve awareness and demand for the services we offer.